 - Maintain entrance signs by rebuilding and repainting, and maintaining the timer lights on signs.

-- Maintain shuffleboard and tennis courts, associated lights, timers, and playground equipment.
+- Maintain all courts and playground equipment.

 - Trim trees in parks and road medians for aesthetic purposes.